-INTRODUCTION TO ENGINEERING DESIGN (Spring Semester)
+(Spring Semester)

+PREREQUISITE: Juniors & Seniors only.
 This course is a hands-on, practical course for students to learn about the engineering design process.
 Students research, design, and construct solutions to open-ended engineering problems.
 Projects emphasize a range of digital design and fabrication tools in the TEAL Lab and Engineering makerspace.